JSzajek/Prompt-Generator/README.md

 - Timed - Automatic timed intervals to insight quick creative drawings.

 ## Task List: ##
-- [ ] Expand the current database of categories and prompts
+- [ ] Expand the current database of categories and prompts.
+- [ ] Update the user interface styling.
 - [ ] Investigate the usage of machine learning [dataset](https://quickdraw.withgoogle.com/data) to auto generate sketches from prompts.

 ## Detailed Description ##